mhoemmen/wg21-proposals/submdspan_future/submdspan-future.md

     * Expand discussion of implementation, and add preliminary benchmark results.

-* Revision 3 to be submitted 2025-XX-XX
+* Revision 3 to be submitted 2025-10-03

     * Add Tomasz Kamiński to the author list

-    * Major wording changes based on preliminary LWG review.
+    * Major wording changes based on LWG review.

         * Wording is now more mathematical and less a description of an implementation (as R2 wording was).